Samantabhadra (Jain monk)

 Samantabhadra was a Jain ācārya (head of the monastic order) who lived about the later part of the second century CE.
 He was a proponent of the Jaina doctrine of Anekāntavāda.
 The Ratnakaranda śrāvakācāra is the most popular work of Samantabhadra.
 Samantabhadra lived after Umaswami but before Pujyapada.

 Life

-Samantabhadra is said to have lived from 150 CE to 250 CE.
-He was from southern India during the time of Cholas.
+Samantabhadra is said to have lived from 150 to 250 CE.
+He was from southern India during the era of the Cholas.
 He was a poet, logician, eulogist and an accomplished linguist.
 He is credited with spreading Jainism in southern India.

-Samantabhadra, in his early stage of asceticism, was attacked with a disease known as bhasmaka (the condition of insatiable hunger).
-As, digambara monks don't eat more than once in a day, he endured great pain.
-Ultimately, he sought the permission of his preceptor to undertake the vow of Sallekhana.
-The preceptor denied the permission and asked him to leave monasticism and get the disease cured.
-After getting cured he again joined the monastic order and became a great Jaina ācārya.
+In the early stages of his asceticism, Samantabhadra was afflicted with a disease known as bhasmaka (a condition of insatiable hunger).
+Because Digambara monks do not eat more than once a day, he endured great pain.
+Eventually, he sought permission from his preceptor to undertake the vow of Sallekhana.
+The preceptor refused and instructed him to leave monasticism and have the disease treated.
+After being cured, he rejoined the monastic order and became a great Jaina ācārya.